sdargoeuves/automate_checkpoint_lab/ansible/README_checkpoint_playbooks.md

 ## What the firewall rules playbook does

 - Logs in to the Management API and caches the session ID.
+- Clears any uncommitted changes from other sessions and purges published sessions to prevent conflicts.
+- Removes all existing access rules and sections from the policy layer (keeps one temporarily as placeholder).
 - Optionally renames the gateway object to match `inventory_hostname` (publishes if changed).
 - Creates network/host/group/multicast and TCP/UDP service objects, then publishes them.
-- Adds access rules at the given `position` values (e.g., ahead of the Cleanup rule) with comments/tracking.
-Note: this playbook is not idempotent—re-running will create duplicate rules unless you clean them up first.
+- Creates new firewall sections and adds access rules at the given `position` values with comments/tracking.
+- Removes the temporary placeholder rule and publishes the final configuration.
-- Publishes again, installs the specified package on the target gateway, and polls the task to completion.
+- Installs the specified package on the target gateway and polls the task to completion.
 - Logs out and prints a short summary with object/rule counts and target.

 ## Handy checks on the gateway